stadiamaps/ferrostar/guide/src/location-providers.md

 # Location Providers

-Location providers do pretty much what you would expect: provide locations!
+Location providers do what you would expect: provide locations!
 Location providers are included in the platform libraries, since they need to talk to the outside world.